oracle-livelabs/adb/shared/adb-auto-scaling/adb-auto-scaling.md

   ![Execute command, query 3.](./images/run-query-3.png " ")

-6. While the 3 procedure instances are running concurrently on a **`4`** ECPU system with auto scaling disabled, navigate back to the **Autonomous Database details** page, and then click **Performance Hub**.
+6. While the 3 procedure instances are running concurrently on a **`4`** ECPU system with auto scaling disabled, navigate back to the **Autonomous AI Database details** page, and then click **Performance Hub**.
 In **Performance Hub**, click the **SQL Monitoring** tab, and then look at the Monitored SQL to see that each worksheet is running your procedure. _Note this procedure is executing multiple query runs, so expect to see several queries running when you view Performance Hub.
 Monitor these queries to completion, it will take a few minutes._.
 Initially, the status of each running procedure in each worksheet is represented by the **running** blue circular icon.

     ![In Performance Hub click the SQL Monitoring tab.](./images/sql-monitoring-during-query-auto-scaling-disabled.png " ")